runpod/docs/docs/instant-clusters/axolotl.md

 ## Step 2: Set up Axolotl on each Pod

-1. Click your Cluster to expand the list of Pods.
+1. Click your cluster to expand the list of Pods.
 2. Click on a Pod, for example `CLUSTERNAME-pod-0`, to expand the Pod.
 3. Click **Connect**, then click **Web Terminal**.
 4. Clone the Axolotl repository into the Pod's main directory: